Skip to Content

 Can I use homemade gnocchi?

-Yes, homemade gnocchi are both delicious and easy to make, but they are time-consuming.
+Yes, homemade gnocchi is both delicious and easy to make, but it is time-consuming.

 Why do you drain some of the fat from the guanciale after it is fried?

-Guanciale is from the jowl or cheek of the pig and as you can see in the video for this recipe it is very fatty.
+Guanciale is from the jowl or cheek of the pig, and as you can see in the video for this recipe, it is very fatty.

 Transferring all of this to the carbonara sauce leads to it becoming far too rich for my taste.
 I drain off between half and two-thirds of the fat.